 So let’s talk frosting, better yet, let’s talk chocolate frosting.
 This is a super easy frosting recipe and turns out to be very soft and creamy with deep chocolate flavor.
 I promise you will love this frosting.

-You need to chop some good semi-sweet or dark chocolate and melt in a bowl over simmering water.
+You need to chop some good semi-sweet or dark chocolate, I am using Callebaut, and melt in a bowl over simmering water.
 Once the melted chocolate has cooled add butter, powdered sugar, and milk, then beat until nice and fluffy.